Bottoms Up: A History of Prohibition in Arizona

 - Oh, and pretty much everybody in Payson.

 The Prohibition economy didn’t fare too well, either.
-Thousands of people lost their livelihoods when breweries, wineries, distilleries, and their associated wholesalers and retail stores went out of business, slashing tax revenues nationwide and harming an economy on the brink of the Great Depression.
+Thousands of people lost their livelihoods when breweries, wineries, distilleries, and their associated wholesalers and retail stores went out of business, slashing tax revenues across the country and harming an economy on the brink of the Great Depression.
 And if people were drinking illegally, they were also spending more money doing so.
-After Prohibition, liquor cost $4-$7 a gallon; during Prohibition, they spent the same or more on just a fourth of that amount that was usually of lesser quality, was watered down, and potentially poisonous.
+After Prohibition ended, liquor cost around $4-$7 a gallon; during Prohibition, people spent the same or more on just a fourth of that amount.
+Prohibition alcohol was also usually of lesser quality, was watered down, and was potentially poisonous.

-With so many people breaking the laws and spending much more money on alcohol, along with the rise of organized crime, it seems a wonder the 18th Amendment wasn’t repealed sooner than 1933.
+With so many people breaking the laws and spending much more money on alcohol, not to mention rise of organized crime and the $11 billion in lost tax revenue, it seems a wonder the 18th Amendment wasn’t repealed sooner than 1933.
 Though talk about changing the constitution went on for years prior, the 21st Amendment, created solely to repeal the 18th, was proposed in February 1933, and ratified on December 5th that same year.
 In the time between the two dates, Congress also passed a law that allowed beer and wine with 3.2% alcohol content to be sold in states that didn’t have a ban on alcohol.
 Arizona had repealed their state Prohibition laws in November 1932, and so some intoxicating beverages became legal to sell, ship, and consume when the new beer and wine law went into effect in April 1933.

 Information for today’s blog was gathered from: Sonora: A Description of the Province, Vol. 1, by Father Ignaz Pfefferkorn, 1794; Heritage Square blog, We’re No Angels, Take Two (April 2018); the AZ Wine Growers Assoc. webpage, the Phoenix New Times, Brewing Arizona, the PBS Ken Burns Prohibition series website, the Arizona Republic newspaper archive (November 1932 – December 1933), the Rim County Museum blog, and the AZ Public Media mini-documentary, The Dry Run: Prohibition in Arizona.